 Two years after releasing the groundbreaking Wizard antics of Canada’s Leon Basin in The Wizard of Wall Street, another Big Wheel Blading gem has hit the internet.
-Mike Torres and Leon have just released their latest masterpiece entitled the Church of Leon (available on Sellfy).
+Mike Torres and Leon have just released their latest masterpiece entitled the Church of Leon.
 I had a chat with Mike to discuss these two projects, the new 5-wheel Wizard frames and the man that made it all happen, Leon Basin.

 How often does Leon come to New York City?